What to See in Madrid for 3 Days

 1. Discover the Plaza de Cibeles

-Begin your day at the Plaza de Cibeles, a stunning square known for its magnificent fountain and impressive buildings.
-Climb to the top of the Palacio de Cibeles for panoramic views of the city.
+Start your day at the Plaza de Cibeles, a beautiful square that who features a great fountain and sharp buildings.
+Panoramic views of the city can be had by climbing to the top of the Palacio de Cibeles.

 2. Explore the Thyssen-Bornemisza Museum

-Next, visit the Thyssen-Bornemisza Museum, which showcases an extensive collection of European art.
-From Renaissance masterpieces to contemporary works, this museum offers something for everyone.
+Then pay a visit to the Thyssen-Bornemisza Museum which holds a large collection of European art.
+Whether you desire Renaissance masterpieces or contemporary works, this museum can accommodate you.

 3. Indulge in Tapas and Flamenco

-To complete the experience, attend a flamenco show to witness the passion and intensity of this traditional Spanish art form.
+Attend a flamenco show to see the passion and intensity of this Spanish art, to complete the experience.

 Conclusion